 Upon WUP renewal, both assigned and earned credits that are unused can be carried forward for use during the term of the renewed permit.
-In addition, upon renewal of the WUP, initial credits shall be assigned to the WUP pursuant to section 3.9.2.4.1 in addition to any carry-forward credits.
+In addition, every 10 years after permit issuance and upon renewal of the WUP, credits shall be calculated and assigned to the WUP pursuant to section 3.9.2.4.1 in addition to any carryforward credits.